data-catering/data-caterer-docs/docs/docs/validation/group-by-validation.md

 # Group By Validation

-If you want to run aggregations based on a particular set of columns or just the whole dataset, you can do so via group by validations.
+If you want to run aggregations based on a particular set of fields or just the whole dataset, you can do so via group by validations.
 An example would be checking that the sum of `amount` is less than 1000 per `account_id, year`.
 The validations applied can be one of the validations from the [basic validation set found here](basic-validation.md).